-I want to start things with the cold process method.
+I want to start things with how to make soap using the cold process method.
 While it’s not the easiest or oldest technique, it is the most widely used today.
 It’s a great technique that allows you to create sharp, interesting looking soaps without much difficulty.

 It does, however, require the use of lye.
 But fear not, my blog has everything you need to know about how to work with lye, but also how to keep yourself safe as well.

 CP soap (cold process), put most simply, is the process of converting fat into soap with an aqueous lye solution.
 This process is called saponification and is the basis for almost all soap except for those made with surfactants/detergents.

 If you want to learn more about this mysterious chemical reaction, read my guide to saponification.

 The benefit of this soap making method is you have more control over the ingredients used.
 If you’re looking for a soap recipe that is great for oily skin, you’ll find one.
 If you need a soap that will leave your skin super soft and smooth, you’ll find one.